Modified: June 16, 2016

 We Respect Your Privacy

-MaRS will continue to review the Policy to ensure that it is relevant and remains current with changing laws, regulations and technologies, and reserves the right to change this Policy at any time.
-Our Policy will be kept up to date and clearly posted on the Site, and will be current as of the “Last modified date” set out above.
+MaRS may review this Policy to ensure that it is relevant and remains current with changing laws, regulations and technologies, and reserves the right to change this Policy at any time.
+Our updated Policy will be posted on the Site, and will be current as of the “Last modified date” set out above.
 However, while the Policy may change, MaRS will treat your personal information in a manner consistent with the Policy under which it was collected, unless MaRS has your consent to treat it differently.

 What is Personal Information